 Trend #3 – Internet of Things

-The Internet of Things (IoT) might be starting to sound cliché, and in fact, we’ve said a lot about it right here and here, but the truth is, there is a reason for all the buzz.
+The Internet of Things (IoT) might be starting to sound cliché, and in fact, we’ve said a lot about it right here, but the truth is, there is a reason for all the buzz.
 The connected Internet of Things world is a very technology with loads of promise, and adoption is increasing.
-In fact, IoT devices for healthcare will grow 6x to 646 million by the year 2020, according to the DHL report The Future of Life Sciences and HealthCare Logistics.
+In fact, IoT devices for healthcare will grow 6x to 646 million by the year 2023, according to the DHL report The Future of Life Sciences and HealthCare Logistics.

 Because of IoT devices, now more than ever, manufacturers and medical facilities have a better understanding of pharmaceutical inventory levels.
 Pharmaceutical companies have adopted Internet of Things technologies in manufacturing plants to improve process efficiency and optimize supply and demand.
 IoT devices also provide real-time visibility of operations throughout the manufacturing process – from production to distribution – and they gain transparency as well as a more trackable flow of goods.